Astronomical Observatory

 Mars on Antarctica?
 Prof. Zykov explains how (see video)

-Perched on the top of University Peak, and overlooking the bustling student activity below, AU Observatory is one of the finest of its kind in the world.
+Perched on the top of University Peak, and overlooking the bustling student activity below, UANT Observatory is one of the finest of its kind in the world.

 The Observatory operates a testing facility for future space probes, is equipped with a wide range of state of the art instrumentation for imaging, and spectroscopy, and sees in visible light, infrared, ultraviolet and x-ray bands.